sajjadGG/book-python/basics/files/read.rst

 * Filename: file_read_csv.py
 * Complexity: easy
 * Lines of code to write: 15 lines
-* Estimated time of completion: 8 min
+* Estimated time: 8 min

 English:
     #.
 Use data from "Given" section (see below)